Spay and Neuter For Dogs and Cats in Boston, MA

 Puppies and kittens need a lot of care upfront to give them the best start in life, and this includes spay and neuter surgeries for dogs and cats.
 Spaying and neutering are the best solutions for pet overpopulation.
 Reducing overpopulation eases the burden placed on animal shelters and prevents more dogs and cats from being euthanized.
 At Back Bay Veterinary Clinic, we want our community to be a haven for pets and to see more animals in loving homes.
 Spay and neuter procedures are the most humane way to make this possible.

-The Benefits of Spaying and Neutering Dogs and Cats
+The Benefits of Spaying and Neutering Dogs and Cats in Boston

 Preventing unwanted pregnancies that would likely contribute to pet overpopulation and crowded shelters is a major benefit of spays and neuters, but there’s more to consider.

 - Prevents females from going into heat and spotting all over the house

 - Makes females less likely to go off and roam in search of a mate

 - Prevents pyometra, an infection of the uterus

 - Makes males less likely to escape the house and go in search of a mate